archethic-foundation/archethic-docs/technology/fee.md

 > Transaction value fee: minimum_fee * ( transaction_value / (minimum_fee * 1000) )

-!> In case, there is not value (no uco to spend), a minimum fee is applied corresponding of 0.1$ of UCO
+!> In case, there is no value (no UCO to spend), a minimum fee is applied corresponding to $0.1 of UCO

 > Each byte will cost: 10<sup>-9</sup> of the current UCO's price